How does maturation impact whisky flavour?

 Speyside Cooperage – Photo: Visit Scotland

-Casks used in the Scotch whisky industry come in different shapes and dimensions and this will play an important role in maturation, the main reason being the direct contact of the liquid with the wood.
-Smaller casks will allow the spirit to interact with the surface of the wood, producing a faster maturation, whereas increased capacities will mean reducing this contact and therefore diminishing the impact of the cask on the whisky.
-However, a faster maturation means that a higher percentage of the spirit is lost over the years to evaporation.
+Casks used in the Scotch whisky industry come in different shapes and dimensions, and this will play an essential role in maturation, mainly due to the direct contact of the liquid with the wood.
+Smaller casks will allow the spirit to interact with the surface of the wood, producing a faster maturation.
+In contrast, increased capacities will mean reducing this contact and, therefore, diminishing the impact of the cask on the whisky.
+However, a faster maturation implies that a higher percentage of the spirit is lost over the years to evaporation.

 The most widely used sizes of casks are:

-Barrel (around 200 litres) is mostly used for bourbon and is generally made with American Oak.
+Barrel (around 200 litres) is mainly used for Bourbon and is generally made with American Oak.

-Hogshead (around 250 litres) is an enlarged ex-bourbon barrel to which staves have been added to increase its capacity.
-A slightly larger cask means that more whisky can be stored in one warehouse.
+Hogshead (around 250 litres) is an enlarged ex-bourbon barrel to which staves have been added to increase capacity.
+A slightly larger cask means more whisky can be stored in one warehouse.

 Wine Barrique (about 300 litres) is usually made of French oak and used to store wine or cognac.